lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

     pair_modify tail yes mix sixthpower
     special_bonds lj/coul 0 0 1

-    read_data mixing.data &
-    extra/bond/per/atom 5  &
-    extra/angle/per/atom 15 &
-    extra/dihedral/per/atom 15 &
-    extra/improper/per/atom 25 &
-    extra/special/per/atom 25
+    read_data mixing.data extra/bond/per/atom 5  extra/angle/per/atom 15 extra/dihedral/per/atom 15 extra/improper/per/atom 25 extra/special/per/atom 25

-Here, the *read_data* command is used to import the previously generated *mixing.data* file.
+Here, the ``read_data`` command is used to import the previously generated **mixing.data** file.
 All other commands have been introduced in earlier parts of the tutorial.

-Then, let us import all six molecules templates using the *molecule* command:
+Then, let us import all six molecules templates using the ``molecule`` command:

 .. code-block:: lammps